ruddfawcett/octodex.rb/README.md

-octodex-ruby
+octodex.rb
 ============

-A Ruby class for the Octodex API.
+A Ruby wrapper for the Octodex API.

 ##Use
 Use this class like any other Ruby class: